GonikDaniel/gd-boilerplate/README.md

 - deploying all js, css, images, fonts, and index.html

 ## Testing
-Type `gulp test` to run the tests including both unit and midway tests (spins up a server).
-This will create a watch on the files, with a 5 second delay, to run the tests.

-Testing uses karma, mocha, chai, sinon, ngMidwayTester libraries.
+All specs currently in src/client/test.
+I'm using karma+jasmine in this boilerplate, but you are free to make any other choice

-## blocks Modules
+## common Modules
 Block modules are reusable blocks of code that can be used across projects simply by including them as dependencies.

-### blocks.logger Module
+### common.logger Module
-The `blocks.logger` module handles logging across the Angular app.
+The `common.logger` module handles logging across the Angular app.

-### blocks.exception Module
+### common.exception Module
-The `blocks.exception` module handles exceptions across the Angular app.
+The `common.exception` module handles exceptions across the Angular app.

-It depends on the `blocks.logger` module, because the implementation logs the exceptions.
+It depends on the `common.logger` module, because the implementation logs the exceptions.

-### blocks.router Module
+### common.router Module
-The `blocks.router` module contains a routing helper module that assists in adding routes to the $routeProvider.
+The `common.router` module contains a routing helper module that assists in adding routes to the $routeProvider.

 ## node-inspector